paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

   (B) the Committee on Armed Services and the Committee on Appropriations of the House of Representatives.

+(5) The terms “defense nuclear facility” and “Department of Energy defense nuclear facility” have the meaning given the term “Department of Energy defense nuclear facility” in [section 2286g of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2286g&num=0&edition=prelim).

-(5) The term “nuclear security enterprise” means the physical facilities, technology, and human capital of the national security laboratories and the nuclear weapons production facilities.
+(6) The term “nuclear security enterprise” means the physical facilities, technology, and human capital of the national security laboratories and the nuclear weapons production facilities.

-(6) The term “national security laboratory” means any of the following:
+(7) The term “national security laboratory” means any of the following:

   (A) Los Alamos National Laboratory, Los Alamos, New Mexico.